smarthomeNG/plugins/operationlog/README.md

     bar:
         type: num
         olog: mylogname1
-        # olog_rules = *:value
+        # olog_rules: *:value
-        # olog_txt = {id} = {value}
+        # olog_txt: {id} = {value}
-        # olog_level = INFO
+        # olog_level: INFO
 ```

 foo.bar uses the minimum configuration and default values.
 When the item gets updated a new log entry using loglevel 'INFO' will be generated in the log mylogname1.
 The format of the entry will be "foo.bar = value".
 The default value `olog_rules = *:value` defines all values to trigger a log entry.
 Item types `num`, `bool` and `str` can be used.

 Define a list of parameters in `olog_rules` to map item values to string properties using the format `key:value` where the item value is used as key.
 Limit the values to be logged by defining `lowlimit:<lowest value>` and `highlimit:<highest value>`, see examples below.
 A log entry is generated for `lowlim` <= item value < `highlim`.

 The logtext can be defined using the `olog_txt` attribute.
 The following predefined keys can be used in the text: